amukherjee90/amukherjee90.github.io/index.md

 I work primarily with C/C++, Fortran, and Python, and have experience developing and running parallel CFD solvers in high-performance computing environments (MPI, OpenMP, GPU acceleration).
 I am interested in building efficient simulation workflows and applying advanced numerical models in practical engineering and industrial contexts.

-Alongside applied CFD work, I am currently exploring hybrid physics–machine-learning approaches as an ongoing effort to improve computational efficiency in simulation workflows.
+Alongside CFD work, I am currently exploring hybrid physics–machine-learning approaches as an ongoing effort to improve computational efficiency in simulation workflows.
 </p>
   </div>